Happy Head vs. Hims

 Minoxidil was originally created as an oral medication; it was intended and is still used to treat hypertension.
 However, hypertrichosis, or excessive hair growth on the body, was a common side effect, which led to its development as a hair loss intervention.
 It's not a 5-alpha reductase inhibitor like finasteride, and its mechanisms of action are as mysterious orally as they are topically.

 Oral minoxidil has been shown to be at least as effective as oral finasteride, but its side effect profile is meaningfully different.
 Whereas oral finasteride has sexual and depressive side effects, minoxidil’s profile is more related to the cardiovascular system.
-And since its mechanism of action isn’t related to the endocrine system, oral minoxidil is suitable for men and women.
+And since its mechanism of action isn’t related to the endocrine system, oral minoxidil is offered by commercial companies for both men and women (as opposed to finasteride/dutasteride for females).

 Some research has indicated that people with healthy blood pressure haven’t seen blood pressure effects from larger doses of oral minoxidil than those used to fight hair loss, but it’s still a risk you should discuss with your doctor.